-Student success rates in Air Flight Training courses are significantly increased for those students successfully completing Physics 30.
+Student success rates in Air Flight Training courses are significantly increased for those students who successfully complete Physics 30.
 Therefore, it is strongly recommended that students planning to complete Flight Training include Physics 30 in their selection of high school courses.

-The program is certified by Transport Canada and a candidate school under the auspices of the Aviation Accreditation Board International.
+The program is certified by Transport Canada.
 Mount Royal University is also an active member of Aviation Alberta and the Air Transport Association of Canada's Flight Training Committee.
-The instructors include Airline Transport rated Pilots with upper-class instructional classifications or graduates of Mount Royal University's Aviation Program.
+The instructors include Airline Transport-rated Pilots with upper-class instructional classifications or graduates of Mount Royal University's Aviation Program.

-In addition to the flight and academic requirements, students in this program will be required to meet the expectations of the aviation profession in terms of dress, deportment and professional conduct at all times.
+In addition to the flight and academic requirements, students in this program will be required to meet the expectations of the aviation profession in terms of dress, deportment and professional conduct at all times